bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 };
 ```

-An **Immediately Invoked Function Expressions** (_glossary("IIFE"_)) is a function that is called directly after the function is loaded into the browser’s compiler.
-The way to identify an IIFE is by locating the extra left and right parenthesis at the end of the function’s definition.
+An **Immediately Invoked Function Expressions** (_glossary("IIFE"_)) is a function that is called directly after the function is loaded into the browser's compiler.
+The way to identify an IIFE is by locating the extra left and right parenthesis at the end of the function's definition.

 ```js
 // Declared functions can't be called immediately this way